The search engine allows searches across the entirety of DEA.

 – Works: searches for references to ancient texts (literary, epigraphic, papyrological).
 Results will be displayed in a ‘Author + Work + line(s) of text’ format.

-The results for both Author and Work are usually abbreviated according to the standards of our lexicographic entries, based on the DGE, on which see the User Guide (if unsure, you can check the abbreviations for authors’ names and titles of works using the [Find abbreviations] tool provided in this menu: see the example below, with ‘Nouum Testamentum’ yielding the abbreviations for individual works in the NT corpus):
+The results for Work are usually abbreviated according to the standards of our lexicographic entries, based on the DGE, on which see the User Guide (if unsure, you can check the abbreviations for authors’ names and titles of works using the [Find abbreviations] tool provided in this menu: see the example below, with ‘Nouum Testamentum’ yielding the abbreviations for individual works in the NT corpus):

 Inscriptions and papyri are cited according to their standard names and abbreviations (for these, see Abbreviations).